 Check out the latest grants listed on our grants page.
-New postings include White House announcement of a new national disaster resilience competition, U.S. Department of Agriculture grants to assist communities with extremely high energy costs, and HUD Choice Neighborhoods Planning Grants.
+A new posting describes a White House announcement of a new national disaster resilience competition.

 The report includes new projections on future temperature and precipitation changes, using the latest climate models and emissions scenarios.
 Importantly, supplemental information posted online by WWA (available via the link at the bottom of this page) presents those projections across all four new emissions scenarios (ranging from one assuming rapid reductions in emission of heat-trapping pollution to another assuming a continued high rate of emission increases) and for two time periods, one centered on 2050 and one on 2070.
 RMCO has posted a fact sheet summarizing all of those projections.

 City and County of Denver announces community input sessions for the update of its Climate Action Plan.
 The city is updating its 2007 Climate Action Plan, among the first in the nation, and is inviting public input at a series of July input sessions.
 The city is looking for comments on the City’s short term strategies currently in place to meet its 2020 targets; input and suggestions for medium and long-term strategies to meet its 2030-2050 targets; and for help in sustaining its leadership in taking action towards a healthy and vibrant community and planet.
 Two input sessions will be held in different parts of the City for residents and neighborhood organizations.
 Another session will be held specifically for non-profit organizations in Denver.
 See more information here.